SomdattaNag/Security-Screening-System/learn.md

             4. Any SMTP errors, if applicable.
         7. Troubleshooting Local Server:
             If you see a connection error like Connection refused, ensure your SMTP Debug Server is running.
+3. __Twilio SMS Setup and Testing__:
+    Send real-time SMS alerts when a threat is detected (match found).
+Useful when email monitoring is delayed.
+    1. Requirements:
+        1. Free Twilio account
+        2. Verified sender and receiver phone numbers (trial accounts)
+        3. Internet access during runtime
+    2. Twilio Account Setup:
+        1. Create a Free Twilio Account: Go to https://www.twilio.com/try-twilio and sign up.
+        2. Verify Your Phone Number.
+        3. During signup, Twilio will ask you to verify a phone number.
+This will be used as the receiver during testing.
+        4. Access Console Dashboard: After login, go to your Twilio Console.
+There, you will find:
+            1. Account SID (e.g., ACXXXXXXXXXXXXXXXXXXXXXXXXXXXX)
+            2. Auth Token (click "View" to reveal it)
+            3. Trial Phone Number (usually starts with +1)
+    3. Set up credentials in Code:
+        1. Copy the Credentials to Your .env File:
+        ```
+            TWILIO_ACCOUNT_SID=your_twilio_sid
+            TWILIO_AUTH_TOKEN=your_twilio_auth_token
+            TWILIO_PHONE_NUMBER=your_twilio_trial_number
+            ALERT_PHONE_NUMBERS=+91XXXXXXXXXX,+91YYYYYYYYYY
+        ```

+        ⚠️ Note: In a Twilio trial account, the alert phone numbers must be verified in the console.

 # Additional tip
-Never commit personal data (like your images, email credentials, or passwords) in the project repository.
+Never commit personal data (like your images, email & SMS credentials, or passwords) in the project repository.
 Only use test data for development and local testing.